Finding the Best Places to Retire Since 2006!

 Crime Rate: Meets the national average

 Public Library: Yes

 Public Transit: Yes.
 It is limited in town but travels to Lancaster (population 60,000), about 10 miles away.

 Is Pennsylvania Considered Tax Friendly for Retirement?
 Yes

 Notes: Racial diversity is minimal.
-Columbia has grown by 8% within the last 10 to 20 years.
+Columbia's population has stayed steady the last 10 years.

 Recommended as a Retirement Spot?
 Yes

 Established by William Penn as a sanctuary for Quakers, the Keystone State was the site of two Continental Congresses.
 The Declaration of Independence and the American Revolution became products of the second congress in 1775.
 Pennsylvania also played a decisive role in the American Civil War.
 The Battle of Gettysburg gave General Meade with a key win and put an end to the South's Northern Invasion.